kousuke-nakano/turbogenius/README.md

 Examples are in the `tests` directory.

 # Documentation
-[ToBe] There is a Read the Docs in the `docs` directory, but still in progress.
+There is a Read the Docs in the `docs` directory, but still in progress.
 You can generate a html file using `sphinx`.
 Go to the `docs` directory, and type `make html`.
 The document is generated in `docs/_build/html`.
 `index.html` is the main page.